fatho/logru/README.md

 For both SWI Prolog and Logru, this makes the Puzzle a lot slower to solve (not surprising since AFAIK SWI Prolog uses the same search order).

-While Logru takes about 52ms to solve the Puzzle and to conclude that there are no further solutions, Prolog takes about 25ms to find the solution and an additional 6ms to rule out any further solutions for a total of 31ms.
+While Logru takes about 48ms to solve the Puzzle and to conclude that there are no further solutions on the machine at hand, Prolog takes about 13ms to find the solution and an additional 4ms to rule out any further solutions for a total of 17ms on the same machine.

 A large portion of that difference is apparently caused by the occurs check, which seems to be off by default in Prolog.
-In a version of Logru compiled without occurs check, the same puzzle is solved in ~35ms.
+In a version of Logru compiled without occurs check, the same puzzle is solved in ~23ms.

+Although even with the occurs check enabled, SWI Prolog is only a few milliseconds slower, so there are likely other optimizations at play, too.

 ```
 ?- :load testfiles/zebra-reverse.lru